Skip to main content

 Bet NameWinning CriteriaSingle-Roll/Multi-Roll BetPayoutTrue OddsHouse Edge

-Pass Line Bet7 or 11 to appear on the come-out roll If a point is established, the number should be rolled before 7Multi-Roll Bet1:1251 to 2441.41%
+Pass Line Bet7 or 11 to appear on the come-out roll.
+If a point is established, the number should be rolled before 7Multi-Roll Bet1:1251 to 2441.41%

 Don’t Pass BetIf 2 or 3 shows, the Don’t Pass Bet wins.
 If a 12 is rolled, there is a tie.
 If a point is established, a 7 should appear before itMulti-Roll Bet1:1976 to 9491.36%

-Come BetCome Bets win if 7 or 11 is rolled out, and lose if 2, 3, or 12 is rolled.
+Come BetCome Bets win if 7 or 11 is rolled, and lose if 2, 3, or 12 is rolled.
 The other numbers will become a pointMulti-Roll Bet1:1251 to 2441.41%

-Free Odds BetFree Odds Bets win if the point number is rolled out prior to 7Multi-Roll BetDepends on the established point: 6:5 for 6 and 8 3:2 for 5 and 9 2:1 for 4 and 10Pay at true oddsN/A
+Free Odds BetFree Odds Bets win if the point number is rolled prior to 7Multi-Roll BetDepends on the established point: 6:5 for 6 and 8 3:2 for 5 and 9 2:1 for 4 and 10Pay at true oddsN/A

-Place BetsWins if the chosen number is rolledMulti-Roll Bets2:1 for 4 and 10 3:2 for 5 and 9 6:5 for 6 and 87:6 for 6 or 8 7:5 for 5 and 9 9:5 for 4 and 101.52% on 6 or 8; 4% on 5 or 9; 6.67% on 4 or 10
+Place BetsWin if the chosen number is rolledMulti-Roll Bets2:1 for 4 and 10 3:2 for 5 and 9 6:5 for 6 and 87:6 for 6 or 8 7:5 for 5 and 9 9:5 for 4 and 101.52% on 6 or 8; 4% on 5 or 9; 6.67% on 4 or 10

-Buy BetsWhen 4, 10, 6, 8, 5 and 9 or rolled out prior to 7Multi-Roll Bets2:1True odds4.76% or less
+Buy BetsWhen 4, 10, 6, 8, 5, or 9 are rolled prior to 7Multi-Roll Bets2:1True odds4.76% or less

-Lay BetsWhen seven is rolled out prior to 4, 5, 6, 8, 9 or 10Multi-Roll Bet1:2 for 4 and 10 2:3 for 5 and 9 5:6 for 6 and 81:2 for 4 and 10 2:3 for 5 and 9 5:6 for 6 and 82.44% for 4 and 10 3.23% for 5 and 9 4% for 6 and 8
+Lay BetsWhen 7 is rolled prior to 4, 5, 6, 8, 9, or 10Multi-Roll Bet1:2 for 4 and 10 2:3 for 5 and 9 5:6 for 6 and 81:2 for 4 and 10 2:3 for 5 and 9 5:6 for 6 and 82.44% for 4 and 10 3.23% for 5 and 9 4% for 6 and 8

-Big 6 and Big 8 BetsWhen 6 or 8 are rolledOne-Roll1:1N/A9.0900
+Big 6 and Big 8 BetsWhen 6 or 8 are rolledOne-Roll1:1N/A9.09%

 The Pass Line Bet